ICHydro/Riverlabs/docs/pages/upload.md

 This design also makes it impossible to connect the ftdi power and the battery power at the same time, which may damage the battery (as it may be forced with 5V power from the USB port via the ftdi cable).

-### 5. Connect the WMOnode to your computer with the FTDI cable or breakout board
+### Connect the logger to your computer with the FTDI cable or breakout board

 Plug the FTDI cable or breakout board onto the FTDI pins of the WMOnode board.
 The black pin (GND) is on the side of the SD card slot.

-### 6. Set the board in the Arduino interface
+### Set the correct board in the Arduino interface

 Choose the following board settings in the Arduino IDE (under the "tools" menu):
 * Board: Arduino Pro or Pro Mini